Beanie Sigel Shot in New Jersey – Today in Hip-Hop

 Despite the shooting, Beanie Sigel has managed to bounce back, even if it was hard to get used to the way his rap voice sounded without one of his lungs.
 Months later, at the JAY-Z's B-Sides Tidal concert in May 2015, Beans rejoined Freeway and Hov onstage to perform some of their biggest hits from Roc-A-Fella Records' heyday.

 Beans was back, but rapping without one of his lungs had altered his delivery, and it was something that took time for him to get used to.
-That's a transition he spoke on when XXL interviewed him last year.
+That's a transition he spoke on when XXL interviewed him in September of 2016.
 "I think I’m like 80 percent," he said at the time.
 Luckily, his bars remained intact.